Skip to content

 Why independent matters

 Choosing Koodo often feels like a deal because of the bundle discounts.
-But those discounts tie you to a mobile carrier.
-If you switch phone providers later, your internet bill goes up.
-It's a 'soft' contract.
+But those discounts tie the customer to a mobile carrier.
+If that customer switches phone providers later, the internet bill goes up.
+It is a soft contract in practice.

-oxio believes in decoupling your services.
-Your internet should be great on its own, priced fairly on its own.
-We don't penalize you for changing your mobile provider.
-We simply provide excellent home internet with a transparency that big telco flanker brands struggle to match.
+oxio believes in decoupling services.
+Internet should be excellent on its own terms, priced fairly on its own terms. oxio does not penalize customers for changing their mobile provider.
+The goal is straightforward: provide reliable home internet with the transparency that big telco flanker brands consistently struggle to match.

 Independent website.
 Not endorsed by or affiliated with oxio.
 Personal referral code disclosure applies.